timescale/promscale/docs/binary.md

 ### Setup the Promscale Connector

-Similarly, you can get the latest version of the Promscale Connector from the official TimescaleDB package repository.
+Similarly, you can get the latest version of the Promscale Connector from the official [TimescaleDB package repository](https://packagecloud.io/timescale/timescaledb) (instructions for installing packages from the repository can be found [here](https://packagecloud.io/timescale/timescaledb/install)).

 ```bash
 apt-get install -y promscale